polarsoftware/polar-name-explorer-sdk/README.md

 The **SDK** is an easy-to-use infrastructure containing developer focused examples, documentation (GitHub Wiki) and official bug tracker (GitHub Issues).

 **Polar Name Explorer .NET Core Component** is the perfect solution to all your name extraction problems.
-It is an easy-to-use .NET Core component, ideal for software developers who want to extract and parse names, surnames from text.
+It is an easy-to-use .NET Core component, ideal for software developers who want to extract and parse names and surnames from text.

 * [Getting started](#getting-started) <!-- * [Key concepts](#key-concepts) -->
 * [Examples ](#examples)